Vishal-Mutha/MARIO_without_ROS/README.md

 The onboard inverse kinematics algorithm (`inverseKinematics.c`) will convert these coordinates into joint angles and move the arm.

+# Web Control (New!)
+ web_control.c + web_socket_control.c

+Run a web server directly on ESP32:

+  * Control each servo via a clean HTML UI

+  * Uses both HTTP and WebSocket for snappy updates and bi-directional control

+Access via browser at ESP32's IP (shown in serial logs).

 ## File Overview

 | File | Description |